tcstenungsund/bord__backend/README.md

 For the use of markdown files, sent out to the browser in the form of JSON data, I´m using a bit of converting.
 First, the markdown is fetched and stored in a variable.
 That variable is converted to HTML in a new variable, which is then converted to JSON.
 That JSON is sent out to the page, displayed either in JSON or Raw data.

 For now that is all it is, but hopefully that JSON data is going to be used to render whole pages with the help of the **Project Bord** frontend team.
-Stick around!
+Stick around to see more!